kuujoo/OgmoLoader/README.md

 ## Pixel
-Simple 2D game framework made in C# .NET Core.
+Simple 2D game engine made in C# .NET Core.
 **Project is a work in progress.
 Breaking changes are expected**

 ### Features